Nintendo marketing: Wii U

 The Wii U's advertisements involved the "How U will play next" ("How will U play next?" in PAL regions) campaign to show the various play styles of the console.

 Nintendo Switch

 The Nintendo Switch's advertising campaign involved the slogan "Switch and Play" to show the versatility of playing the console anywhere.
 Alternatively, the slogan "Play anywhere, anytime, with anyone" has been used in various European trailers featuring the console.

 Due to the lower sales of the Wii U, Nintendo made the decision to focus their advertisements towards an older audience.
 This decision paid off well.
 As of March 2025, the Nintendo Switch has sold over 152 million units, far eclipsing the Wii U's lifetime sales of 13.56 million units.

 On November 11, 2019, Nintendo published the "Our Favorite Ways to Play-2019" advert, which showcased a young boy with Down syndrome, Aaron Waddingham from Vancouver, Canada, in a commercial for the first time in Nintendo's history.

+Nintendo Switch 2

+The Nintendo Switch 2's advertising campaign involved the slogan "All Together, Anytime, Anywhere." to showcase the new game chat feature.

+Alternatively, another slogan "Now You're Playing Together." was included in a recreation of an SNES commercial featuring Paul Rudd. which is a spin on the iconic NES slogan "Now You're Playing With Power." once again emphasizing the Nintendo Switch 2's game chat feature.